zeroreserve/ZeroReserve/README.md

 Friend 2 Friend Payment and Bitcoin exchange

 [For Windows, there is a precompiled ZeroReserve / Retroshare bundle](https://mega.co.nz/#!MVIykABI!fFkRbtdOQDfrIKc0Kke2yfFpS6T17z7q6YxelQ6BJMc).
-You can install that and proceed with the [Setup](https://github.com/zeroreserve/ZeroReserve/wiki/Getting-started-with-Zero-Reserve), ignoring everything below.
+You can install that and the Satoshi client as described below.
+Then proceed with the [Setup](https://github.com/zeroreserve/ZeroReserve/wiki/Getting-started-with-Zero-Reserve).

 Prerequisite for building is
 * a successful RetroShare build. http://retroshare.sourceforge.net/